logician22/energy-talking-points/src/pages/documents/ira-recipe.md

 - While **opposition to the anti-American-energy IRA was along party lines, it shouldn't have been.
 Democrats who care about America and our standard of living should oppose a policy that makes energy more expensive and less reliable.** They can still apologize and pledge to change.

-- Unfortunately, instead of admitting that the IRA was a horrifically bad policy that must be reversed, the **politicians who supported it have been propagating a dozen myths to pretend that it was actually a spectacular victory for America.**
+- Unfortunately, instead of admitting that the IRA was a horrifically bad policy that must be reversed, the **politicians who supported it have been propagating a dozen myths to pretend that it was actually a spectacular victory for America.**[^16]

-    A refutation:[^16]
+    A refutation:\
     [https://twitter.com/AlexEpstein/status/1570074205961752576](https://twitter.com/AlexEpstein/status/1570074205961752576)

 - Bottom line: **The Inflation Reduction Act is the energy litmus test for candidates** because it